diegoparrilla/slate/source/index.html.md

 # Autonomous System look up

-The Autonomous System look up services cannot be classified as __blacklists__ too, but are really helpful to deep analyze an IP and create a profile of your users.
-Just like blacklists they can be accessed with our simple API and they are rate limited the same way.
+The Autonomous System look up services cannot be classified as __blocklists__ too, but are really helpful to deep analyze an IP and create a profile of your users.
+Just like blocklists they can be accessed with our simple API and they are rate limited the same way.
 So if you get 429 error (Too many requests) please consider upgrading to a paid plan.

 This service returns the Autonomous System information of an IP or ASN: